 Inspired by a fundamental principle of Chinese medicine, Thai massage technique works along the energy meridians of the body.
 In Chinese medicine it is believed that by physically stimulating the specific areas of the meridians, you can help to shift areas of stagnant energy, allowing for a more healthy flow of energy (known as Qi).
 During a Thai massage, the massage therapist will work to manipulate these meridians until it feels that the energy is sufficiently released.
 After this, the therapist will begin the stretching element of the massage.

-5. Can treat sciatica, headaches & neck pain
+5. Thai massage can treat sciatica, headaches & neck pain

 In spite of its rigorous and more dynamic – and at times uncomfortable – technique, Thai massage has been found to markedly reduce stress, and enhance a sense of overall wellbeing.